 If your staff uploads and enters policy details for those alternative provider policies, they are not being monitored for cancellations through your property management software.
 Are you set up to get notifications if a tenant cancels their insurance policy?
 As many as 70% of renters will cancel their policy before their lease renews.
 Do you have a standard operating procedure set up to manage a non compliant tenant?
 How about a cancelled policy?

 You shouldn’t rely on your property management staff

 One of the most important things to consider when evaluating a renters insurance program is the property management company’s capacity to monitor renters insurance policies.
 One tenant with lapsed coverage can cost over $100,000 in damage.
 In addition to damage to the property itself, these instances usually trickle into neighboring units damaging their unit and personal property.
 If neither party has insurance, they are likely paying out of pocket to recuperate their personal property and damage to the unit.

 One small hit can completely disrupt a resident’s ability to pay next month’s rent.
 How might that impact the property or the relationship with that tenant when they fall behind on payments?

 Don’t let a renters insurance workflow bog down you and your staff.
 Requiring renters insurance doesn’t have to halt your operations.
 Learn how Glazd can provide you and your staff with an end-to-end compliance program.
 We offer discounted renters insurance to your residents through our digital sign up process, manage 3rd party policies, and fill any coverage gaps with our master liability policy – all at no cost to you.
 As a matter of fact, we have a revenue share program that management companies participate in.
-If you’re interested in reducing your risk and increasing your NOI – we are happy to talk.
+If you’re interested in reducing your risk and increasing your NOI – our team is happy to help.